10 Signs of a Narcissistic Parent

 The common themes through these put downs are: “There’s always something wrong with you,” and “You’ll never be good enough.”
 By lowering the offspring’s confidence, the narcissistic parent gets to boost her or his own insecure self-worth.

 “I pleaded with my mother on the phone for the lab fee of my college science class.
 She finally agreed to pay, but only after saying that it was a waste of money on me.”

 3. Grandiosity & Superiority

 Many narcissistic parents have a falsely inflated self-image, with a conceited sense about who they are and what they do.
 Often, individuals around the narcissist are not treated as human beings, but merely tools (objects) to be used for personal gain.
-Some children of narcissistic parents are objectified in the same manner, while others are taught to possess the same, forged superiority complex: “We’re better than they are.”
+Some children of narcissistic parents are objectified in the same manner, while others are taught to possess the same, false superiority complex: “We’re better than they are.”
 This sense of grandiose entitlement, however, is almost exclusively based on superficial, egotistical, and material trappings, attained at the expense of one’s humanity, conscientiousness, and relatedness.
 One becomes more “superior” by being less human.